Srishti002/Multimodal-Fashion-Context-Retrieval/README.md

 - **Compositionality** : it can't reliably tell "red shirt, blue pants" from "blue shirt, red pants," since it embeds a whole image as one vector and a whole caption as one vector, with no binding between which color belongs to which item.
 - **Fine-grained fashion attributes** : general-purpose training doesn't distinguish garment types as precisely as a fashion-aware pipeline needs.

-This project fixes both **without any training or fine-tuning** — it stays fully zero-shot — by embedding each garment *region* separately instead of the whole image, and decomposing queries into per-garment sub-phrases matched against the correct region.
+This project fixes both **without any training or fine-tuning** :it stays fully zero-shot by embedding each garment *region* separately instead of the whole image, and decomposing queries into per-garment sub-phrases matched against the correct region.

 ## Architecture